PaddlePaddle/PaddleFL/python/paddle_fl/mpc/examples/model_encryption/train/README.md

 ([简体中文](./README_CN.md)|English)

-This document introduces how to encrypt plaintext model and train the encrypted model based on Paddle-MPC.
+This document introduces how to transpile empty PaddlePaddle model and train the encrypted model based on Paddle-MPC.

 ### 1. Prepare Data

 Run script `../process_data.py` to generate encrypted training and testing data.

-### 2. Encrypt Model, Train, and Save
+### 2. Transpile Model, Train, and Save

-Encrypt plaintext PaddlePaddle model, train the encrypted model, and save the trained encrypted model with the following script.
+Transpile empty PaddlePaddle model into encrypted and empty model, train the encrypted model, and save the trained encrypted model with the following script.

 ```bash
 bash run_standalone.sh encrypt_and_train_model.py